medsos-kelompok3/be_medsos/README.md

-# be_medsos API
+# Circle API

-Medsos App is a simple social media application that allows users to create posts, comment on posts, edit comments, edit user data, and delete accounts.
-This repository contains the frontend code for the Medsos App.
+Circle App is a simple social media application that allows users to create posts, comment on posts, edit comments, edit user data, and delete accounts.
+This repository contains the frontend code for the Circle App.

 ## Table of Contents
 - [Getting Started](#getting-started)